v2.1 generally available — Apache 2.0 licensed

 • Multi-stage approvals · auto-approve reads

-• Bulk decisions · scheduling · plan templates
+• Bulk decisions · scheduled & recurring runs · plan templates

 • Reviewer groups & scoping · JIT access